visualskyrim/visualskyrim.github.io/_posts/2016-01-20-four-tips-about-decreasing-cost-of-bigquery.md

 So, whether separate further depends on the size of your data.
 The point is to know the **granularities** of your data before you make the decision.

+**Update 2016-02-03**:

+Actually, dividing table by not only date but also some other id will make BigQuery not functioning well.

+According to my own experience, I have 20000+ tables in one dataset separated by both dates and a id.
+The tables look like `[table_name]_[extra_id]_[date_YYmmdd]`.

+And following issues will truly happen:

+- BigQuery's API call will fail with InternalException occasionally.
+This will happen to the API call used to create empty table with given schema.
+- There are following three kinds of time record in each query you have fired.
+Usually the interval between first one and second one is less than 1 second.
+When you have a lot of tables like my case, the gap between `creationTime` and `startTime` could last 20 seconds.
+  - `creationTime`: The time when your request arrives the BQ server.
+  - `startTime`: The time BQ server to start execute the Query.
+  - `endTime`: The time that BQ server finishes you query or finds it invalid.
+- BigQuery start to be not able to find your table.
+There will be query failing because of errors like ***FROM clause with table wildcards matches no table*** or ***Not found: Table ***, while you know exactly the tables do exist.
+And when you run the failed query again without fixing anything, the query will dramatically succeed.

+So, I **STRONGLY** recommend not to use too many tables in the same dataset.

 ### Tip 4: Think, before use mid-table